computorg/computorg.github.io/_pages/about.md

-The journal welcomes the following types of contributions: case studies or surveys on stats/ML methods to address a specific (type of) question in data analysis neutral comparison studies that provide insight into when, how, and why the compared methods perform well or less well.  new methods with original stats/ML developments numerical studies that illustrate theoretical results in stats/ML
+The journal welcomes the following types of contributions: case studies or surveys on stats/ML methods to address a specific (type of) question in data analysis, neutral comparison studies that provide insight into when, how, and why the compared methods perform well or less well,  new methods with original stats/ML developments numerical studies that illustrate theoretical results in stats/ML.

 <h2>An open journal with reproducible contributions</h2>